MichielStock/STMOZOO/README.md

 By saying 'experiment', this part of the zoo will explore:

-- Different algorithms for optimal transport (the one used in the course and one from external source)
+- Implementation of color transfer from the course, but with different images
+- Observe the difference between different parameters of optimal transport algorithm
 - Applications in the transfer of color schemes (between & within images)

+At the moment, all the necessary codes are in notebook/colortransfer.jl

 [![Build Status](https://travis-ci.org/MichielStock/STMOZOO.svg?branch=master)](https://travis-ci.org/MichielStock/STMOZOO)[![Coverage Status](https://coveralls.io/repos/github/MichielStock/STMOZOO/badge.svg?branch=master)](https://coveralls.io/github/MichielStock/STMOZOO?branch=master)